SumoLogic/sumologic-documentation/docs/integrations/databases/mongodb.md

 ### Collect MongoDB Logs and Metrics for Kubernetes environments

-In a Kubernetes environment, we use the Telegraf Operator, which is packaged with our Kubernetes collection.
+In Kubernetes environments, we use the Telegraf Operator, which is packaged with our Kubernetes collection.
 You can learn more about it[ here](https://help.sumologic.com/03Send-Data/Collect-from-Other-Data-Sources/Collect_Metrics_Using_Telegraf/01_Telegraf_Collection_Architecture).The diagram below illustrates how data is collected from MongoDB in a Kubernetes environment.
 In the architecture shown below, there are four services that make up the metric collection pipeline: Telegraf, Prometheus, Fluentd and FluentBit.

 The first service in the pipeline is Telegraf.
 Telegraf collects metrics from MongoDB.
 Note that we’re running Telegraf in each pod we want to collect metrics from as a sidecar deployment for example, Telegraf runs in the same pod as the containers it monitors.
 Telegraf uses the MongoDB input plugin to obtain metrics.
 (For simplicity, the diagram doesn’t show the input plugins.)
 The injection of the Telegraf sidecar container is done by the Telegraf Operator.
 We also have Fluentbit that collects logs written to standard out and forwards them to FluentD, which in turn sends all the logs and metrics data to a Sumo Logic HTTP Source.